Deep Brain Stimulation Provides Life-Changing Results to Parkinson's Patients

 It's been called life-changing.
 Deep brain stimulation (DBS), a procedure that can be likened to a pacemaker for the brain, has become an effective therapy that can provide significant relief of symptoms to patients with severe Parkinson's disease.

-Among the early adopters of the procedure, neurosurgeons at The Nebraska Medical Center have been performing the procedure for more than 15 years.
-"After five to 10 years of medical therapy, medications may start losing their effectiveness and most Parkinson's patients begin to suffer from medication side effects," says Kenneth Follett, MD, PhD, neurosurgeon at The Nebraska Medical Center.
+Among the early adopters of the procedure, neurosurgeons at Nebraska Medicine have been performing the procedure for more than 15 years.
+"After five to 10 years of medical therapy, medications may start losing their effectiveness and most Parkinson's patients begin to suffer from medication side effects," says Kenneth Follett, MD, PhD, neurosurgeon at Nebraska Medicine.
 "Study results show this procedure doubles the amount of functional time these people have each day."

 Dr. Follett, a recognized world leader in the field of DBS, has served on the national advisory panel for Medicare that developed guidelines for DBS.